Bentley B. Allan

 I am currently working on a second book entitled Climate Formations: Nature, Knowledge, and Geopolitics in the History of Climate Politics.
 My first book, Scientific Cosmology and International Orders (Cambridge University Press, 2018), won the American Political Science Association’s Don K. Price Award for the best book in Science, Technology, and Environmental Politics.
 My academic articles have been published in International Organization, International Studies Quarterly, Review of International Political Economy, and European Journal of International Relations.

 Through collaborations with the Transition Accelerator and the Carnegie Endowment for International Peace, I work to build coalitions for net zero and advance deep decarbonization.
-His public-facing writing appears regularly in national newspapers and online magazines.
 In this capacity, I have advised governments and businesses on net-zero industrial policy and supply chain strategy.
 From 2020 to 2021, I served as associate director at the Pacific Institute for Climate Solutions where I funded and supported climate solutions research.
 Since 2021, I have worked with the Accelerator and Carnegie to lead strategic roadmapping exercises for the battery metals, sustainable aviation fuels, and mass timber industries.
 I have also conducted action-oriented analysis on renewables, critical minerals, hydrogen, heat pumps, steel, and more.